 So what’s all the fuss about this squash anyway?
-Butternut squash is low calorie and rich in fiber.
+According to Healthline, Butternut squash is low calorie and rich in fiber.
 It’s even been linked to protecting against heart disease.
 It’s packed full of nutrients that are important for a balanced diet, and it’s a great source of calcium and iron!
 It’s also incredibly versatile when it comes to recipes.
-Butternut Squash can lend itself to both sweet and savory, making it perfect for a Thanksgiving side dish or a Harvest Fest dessert.
+Butternut Squash can lend itself to both sweet and savory, making it perfect for a Thanksgiving side dish or a Fall dessert.

 Why Is This Squash Just Wasting Away On My Counter?